ilxqx/vef-framework-go/README.md

 ### File Storage

-The framework provides built-in file storage functionality with support for MinIO and in-memory storage.
+The framework provides built-in file storage functionality with support for MinIO, filesystem, and in-memory storage.

 #### Built-in Storage Resource